nikic/PHP-Parser/doc/3_Other_node_tree_representations.markdown

 It is possible to serialize the node tree using `serialize()` and also unserialize it using `unserialize()`.
-The output is not human readable and not easily processable from anything but PHP, but it is compact and generates fast.
+The output is not human readable and not easily processable from anything but PHP, but it is compact and generates quickly.
 The main application thus is in caching.

 Human readable dumping
 ----------------------